JuliaPy/SymPy.jl/README.md

 `SymPy` (which also requires `mpmath`) can be done by other means.
-In this case, the `Anaconda` distribution is suggested, as it provides a single installation of `Python` that includes `SymPy` and many other scientifice libraries that can be profitably accessed within `Julia` via `PyCall`.
+In this case, the `Anaconda` distribution is suggested, as it provides a single installation of `Python` that includes `SymPy` and many other scientific libraries that can be profitably accessed within `Julia` via `PyCall`.
 (Otherwise, install `Python` then download the `sympy` library from https://github.com/sympy/sympy/releases and install.)